Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Abstract

 \section{Abstract}

-We develop a microscopic theory to show that the transition from an antiferromagnetic (AFM) phase to $d_{x^2-y^2}$-wave superconductivity occurs through the robust companion of a triplet superconductivity.
-More interestingly, the symmetry combination of AFM and $d$-wave superconducting (SC) phase prescribes the triplet state to be odd parity and Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) type with its center-of-mass momentum being single valued at the AFM wavevector ${\bf Q}=(\pi,\pi)$.
-Furthermore, the FFLO state produces a fully gapped quasiparticle spectrum which explains the recent observations of the `insulating'-like electronic structure of lightly doped cuprates in hole doping side.
-We have studied the stability of all three phases within the coupled self-consistent mean-field theory.
-Finally, we calculate the superfluid density to propose its exponential temperature dependence as a test to the SC origin of this `insulating' state, while the phase modulation of the FFLO state can be visualized by scanning probes.
-The results are generic to all uncoventional SC pairing symmetries including $s^{\pm}$ in pnictide and others.
+We present a theoretical model to show that the transition from an antiferromagnetic (AFM) phase to the $d_{x^2-y^2}$-wave superconductivity occurs through a robust companion of a finite momentum pairing between $({\bf k},\uparrow)$ and $(-{\bf k}-{\bf Q},\downarrow)$ electrons, namely pair-density wave (PDW) state, where ${\bf Q}=(\pi,\pi)$ is the AFM wavevector.
+Interestingly, the spatial structure of the PDW is constrained to be a $p+ip$-wave symmetry, which follows $p_{\bf k}=p_{-{\bf k}-{\bf Q}}$ under fermions exchange in cuprates, dictating a spin-singlet pairing.
+Furthermore, the PDW state produces a fully gapped quasiparticle spectrum which explains recent observations of the fully gapped quasiparticle structure of lightly doped cuprates in the hole doping side.
+We study the stability of all three phases within the self-consistent mean-field theory.
+Finally, we calculate the superfluid density to propose its exponential temperature dependence as a test to the SC origin of this fully gapped state, while the phase modulation of the PDW state can be visualized by scanning probes.